gilbarbara/helpers/README.md

 Cleanup URI characters.

 **pluralize(singular: string, plural: string | undefined, quantity: number)**
-Returns the singular oor plural based on the quantity.
+Returns the singular or plural based on the quantity.

-*If the plural forms just adds an `s` to the end, you don't need to pass it.
-It will add it automatically.*
+> If the plural form just adds an `s` to the end, you don't need to pass it.
+It will add it automatically.

 **removeAccents(input: string): string**
 Remove accents.